CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

   --from-file=tls.crt=keycloakdb-pgbouncer.crt
 ```

-You can specify the custom TLS Secret in the `spec.proxy.pgBouncer.customTLSSecret.name` field in your `postgrescluster.postgres-operator.crunchydata.com` custom resource, e.g:
+You can specify the custom TLS Secret in the `spec.proxy.pgBouncer.customTLSSecret.name` field in your `postgrescluster.postgres-operator.crunchydata.com` custom resource, e.g.:

 ```
 spec: